shipshapecode/swach/rust-sampler/WAYLAND_PIPEWIRE_STATUS.md

 - On subsequent app launches, the saved token is loaded and used
 - **Result**: Permission dialog only shows once, then never again (until user explicitly revokes)

-#### 3. PipeWire Frame Streaming
+#### 3. Screenshot-Based Sampling

-- **File**: `rust-sampler/src/sampler/wayland_portal.rs` (lines 211-340)
+- **File**: `rust-sampler/src/sampler/wayland_portal.rs`
 - **Status**: ✅ FULLY IMPLEMENTED
+- Captures a screenshot on each sample/grid request
-- Initializes PipeWire mainloop and context
+- Initializes PipeWire mainloop and context for each capture
 - Creates PipeWire stream and connects to portal node
-- Implements frame processing callback
+- Captures a single frame, then disconnects
 - Parses video format metadata (width, height, stride)
 - Extracts pixel data from SPA buffers
-- Updates shared frame buffer with latest frame data
-- **Result**: Real-time screen capture working!
+- **Result**: Screenshot-based sampling working!
+- **Trade-off**: Not live-updating, but avoids capturing the magnifier window

 #### 4. Fallback Architecture